contributte/doctrine-orm/.docs/README.md

   metadataCache: @cacheDriver
 ```

-`secondLevelCache` uses autowired driver (or `defaultDriver`, if specified) for `CacheConfiguration` setup, but you can also replace it with custom `CacheConfiguration`
+`secondLevelCache` uses autowired driver (or `defaultDriver`, if specified) for `CacheConfiguration` setup, but you can also replace it with custom `CacheConfiguration`.

 ```yaml
 nettrine.orm.cache: